zamp21/collabtrans/README.md

 ## FAQ

 **Q: What if port 8010 is occupied?**
-A: Use the `-p` parameter to specify a new port, or set the `DOCUTRANSLATE_PORT` environment variable.
+A: Use the `-p` parameter to specify a new port, or set the `COLLABTRANS_PORT` environment variable.

 **Q: Does it support translation of scanned PDFs?**
 A: Yes.
 Please use the `mineru` parsing engine, which has powerful OCR capabilities.